 Students should be advised to check their school's individual mitigating circumstances policy, including deadlines for each semester and where to submit the claim.

-If they are absent from an exam or believe that their performance in an exam or assessment has been affected by illness or other adverse circumstances, a written explanation must be provided to their parent/teaching school(s) within five working days of the exam.
+If they are absent from an assessment or believe that their performance in an assessment has been affected by illness or other adverse circumstances, a written explanation must be provided to their parent/teaching school(s) within five working days of the assessment.
 In the case of illness, this must be accompanied by a full medical certificate from a doctor.

 Students must submit written evidence in advance of the meeting where their results are to be considered.
 It's their responsibility to find out the date of this meeting - and can consult the school/departmental office.
 Evidence supplied after the meeting can't be taken into consideration.